Exploring Many-Body Quantum Geometry Beyond the Quantum Metric with Correlation Functions: A Time-Dependent Perspective: Bures Metric, Fisher Information, and Linear Response

 where we have used the fact that $f^\mu(t)$ is real to write $\bar{f}^\mu(-\omega) = [\bar{f}^\mu(\omega)]^*$.
 We recognize the summand in Eq.~\eqref{eq:fgr} as (half) the Fermi's golden rule transition rate from state $\ket{n}$ to state $\ket{m}$ induced by the perturbation at frequency $\omega$, per unit frequency squared.
 Additionally, the $\tanh\beta\omega/2$ factor in Eq.~\eqref{eq:infinite_time_g} measures by how much a transition at frequency $\omega$ can change the density matrix, by virtue of Eq.~\eqref{eq:tanhidentity}: it gives the difference in occupation probabilities between the two states in the transition, weighted by their average occupation probability, interpolating from $0$ when both states have the same occupation probability, to a maximum of $1$ when one state is occupied and the other unoccupied.

-Viewed in this light, Eq.~\eqref{eq:infinite_time_g} for the long-time Bures metric counts the number of transitions induced by the perturbation at frequency $\omega$, weighted by a thermal factor that accounts for the ``information content'' in each transition.
+Viewed in this light, Eq.~\eqref{eq:infinite_time_g} for the long-time Bures metric counts the number of transitions induced by the perturbation at frequency $\omega$, weighted by a thermal factor that accounts for how distinguishable the initial and final state are relative to the equilibrium thermal distribution, as quantified by their relative difference in probability.
 Intuitively, this shows that after long times, the infinitesimal Bures distance between the equilibrium and perturbed density matrix is given by counting how many transitions to thermally inaccessible states were induced by the perturbation.
 This gives a geometric interpretation to Fermi's golden rule.
 At low temperatures, $\tanh\beta\omega/2\rightarrow \mathrm{sign}(\omega)$, yielding

 Turning to the Fisher information Eq.~\eqref{eq:fq_infinite_time}, we can use Eqs.~\eqref{eq:infinite_time_g} and \eqref{eq:bar_g_t_0}, and exploit the symmetry of $\chi''_{\mu\nu}$ to find

 At $T=0$, we then see that the Fisher information (and hence the Bures distance) is proportional to the total number of transitions out of the ground state induced by the perturbation.